lancedb/lancedb/docs/src/sql.md

 # SQL filters

 LanceDB embraces the utilization of standard SQL expressions as predicates for hybrid filters.
-It can be used during hybrid vector search and deletion operations.
+It can be used during hybrid vector search, update, and deletion operations.

 Currently, Lance supports a growing list of expressions.